bio-pod/CoT-Seq/README.md

 # CoT-Seq
 ## co-transcriptional sequencing

-template workflow can be found in */app/* folder
+template workflow can be found in */app/* folder inside the container.